jackfiallos/HotelManagementSystem/server/README.md

 ## Server Configuration

-First of all, don´t forget to configure your **database** (look into the resource folder the schema), the sql file was generated to use MySQL or MariaDB.
+First of all, don't forget to configure your **database** (look into the resource folder the schema), the sql file was generated to use MySQL or MariaDB.

 ### Installing Dependencies